 - BMO 1-3, Manage groundwater storage for future beneficial uses and drought reserve - BMO 2-2, Maintain groundwater levels to prevent seawater intrusion.

 Basin management elements are specific projects, programs, and policies for meeting basin management objectives.
 The status of elements is also updated in this report.
+This page left intentionally blank

 SECTION 1 BACKGROUND AND SCOPE